NFL Network Exclusive Game Series: Prior to 2017

 NFL Network debuted Thursday Night Football on November 23, 2006, with the Kansas City Chiefs handing the visiting Denver Broncos a 19–10 Thanksgiving defeat.
 As part of this package, three games aired on Saturday nights, which were accordingly branded as Saturday Night Football (not to be confused with ESPN/ABC's college football telecasts of the same name, which ESPN holds a trademark in relation to), with the package as a whole being promoted as the Run to the Playoffs.
 This format carried over to the 2007 season.
 Saturday games can only occur in the final weeks of the season, as the Sports Broadcasting Act of 1961, requires blackouts of professional football games—held on Friday evenings or Saturdays from mid-September through mid-December—on television stations within 75 miles of the venue of a college or high school football game.

 Starting in 2008, NFL Network eliminated all but one of the Saturday night games and started their Thursday night package three weeks earlier.
 In the following season, all references to Saturday Night Football were dropped, with the entire package now being branded as Thursday Night Football, and non-Thursday games being referred to as a "special edition" of Thursday Night Football.

+On October 6, 2013, NFL Network aired a Sunday prime time game featuring the San Diego Chargers at the Oakland Raiders with a rare 8:35 p.m.
+PT (11:35 p.m.
+ET) kickoff.
+The game had been rescheduled, since the Oakland Coliseum needed time to be converted back to its football configuration after an Oakland Athletics Division Series game the previous night.
+CBS commentators Ian Eagle and Dan Fouts remained assigned to the game.

 Beginning in 2014, the Thursday Night Football package was sub-licensed to one or more of the NFL's broadcast partners, who produced all games on behalf of NFL Network, and could simulcast selected games in the package on broadcast television.
 These, by extension, included the non-Thursday games of the package, which were in turn produced by CBS (with some later produced by NBC beginning in 2016).
 These games are intended to satisfy NFL Network's carriage agreements, which require that a quota of exclusive games be broadcast by the channel each season, while still allowing some of the games to be simulcast on network television as well.

 In 2014, CBS used the branding Thursday Night Football: Saturday Edition for these games—a branding scheme that was especially considered a misnomer when used for a game aired on a Saturday afternoon.
 By 2016, the games had begun to carry the on-air branding Thursday Night Special (albeit with some fleeting references to Thursday Night Football or TNF still present in on-air graphics), with Christmas Day games assigned to the Thursday Night Football package accordingly using the branding NFL Christmas Special.